linn/react-components-library/README.md

 # React Component Library

-This project consists of react components to be reused across projects.
+React components to be reused across projects presented in a storybook dev enviornment.

 ## Usage
 To install:

 ### `npm i linn-reusable-react-components-library`

+You can explore components currently in the project [here](https://fervent-einstein-8b4f23.netlify.com/).

 To use components, import them individually like so: